3phedra/bg3-coop-dialog-edits/README.md

 ## About

 This mod is a heavily work-in-progress adjustment to multiplayer dialog handling in Baldurs Gate 3.
-Expect bugs, potentially game-breaking!
+Expect bugs, and potentially game-breaking ones at that!

+My intention was to make my own co-op sessions a little less chaotic since I found it quite the bother how chaotic things get when the party doesn't stick together at all times.

 Features planned and present currently include